WoollyMittens/balancer-app/README.md

-# Balancer App
+# Counter Balance

-A work in progress concept app for managing balancing diet and exercise.
+A work in progress concept app for counting calories and balancing exercise.

 ## License